Respecting the Food Chain

 In summary, while I don't see an ethics problem with animals killing and eating other animals, I do see a problem with doing this outside the natural process of the food chain.
 Honestly it took me becoming a vegan to realize and respect this - I chose veganism for health and environmental sustainability reasons, but now I have come to realize and appreciate the obvious: factory farming and/or slaughtering is not the natural way of the food chain!

-To finish, I absolutely need to mention the seed regarding this little post had been given via Steve with Steve chittick insurance.
-They are absolutely a tremendous comercial insurance advisors.
+To finish, I absolutely need to mention the seed regarding this little post had been given via Spencer with farris law.
+They are absolutely a tremendous personal injury law firms.
 I always treasure a smart concept!

 Posted in Churches/Faith/Religion Post Date 04/25/2017